akikito0/notes/modern-dangers.md

 It makes you a cuck and a voyeur.
 It puts you into the role of passive observer.

 [More info](https://twitter.com/thuletide/status/1249437488579579905).

+## Mouthbreathing

+Mouthbreathing means using your mouth instead of your nose to breathe.
+The habit usually begins as an infant and it causes a myriad of health problems later on in life.

+More extensive information is available on the [breathing page](breathing.md).
+You might be mouthbreathing without being aware of it.
+Check out the page.

 ## Non-bioavailable copper and iron